mjosaarinen/lwaes_isa/README.md

 S-Box lookup, but with different linear operations, depending on whether encryption/decryption or key scheduling is being performed.

-Furthermore there is a second primitive `ENC4S`, which may be implemented as pseudo-instruction.
+There is also a secondary primitive `ENC4S`, which may be implemented as pseudo-instruction.
 It can be expressed as:
 ```C